FAQ — GemInEye Fine Art

 • Orders can be placed directly through the GalleryStore on this site.
 Each artwork has its own product page with purchase options.

 • All prints are professionally fulfilled by Giclée Today, a trusted U.S. print partner using museum‑quality archival paper.
-Most orders ship within 2–4 business days via USPS or UPS.
+Most orders ship within 2–4 business days via USPS or UPS. *Expect arrival within 2-3 weeks from the time you order.
+We all know the carriers aren’t so speedy sometimes.
 Flat prints are bagged and supported in sturdy mailers to ensure safe delivery.

 • Prints are shipped flat and carefully protected.